 The Office is dedicated to adhering to the mandates of the Courts, and to ensure that the United States Constitution and Mississippi Constitution are fully enforced.
-This Office is vested in each client's interests, and it seeks to provide fervent, competent, and effective assistance of counsel in an ethical and professional manner.
+This Office is vested in each client's interests, and it is committed to providing fervent, competent, and effective assistance of counsel in an ethical and professional manner.
 Further, this Office is committed to treating each client with the utmost respect and professional care.